webzina/d8ms/README.md

 Overview
 ===============
 Drupal 8 multisite platform with composer.
+This is a distro using [d8ms](https://github.com/dxvargas/d8ms) with the d8mspro profile, which has some extra modules, theme and configuration.

 :bell: This tool is under heavy construction, there are no releases at all.